DIRECTORY

 Lifeway Foods, Inc. GB 7 3 42% Consumer Defensive IL Morton Grove

-Lifezone Metals Limited 3+ 8 3 37% Basic Materials RAMSEY
+Lifezone Metals Limited 3+ 8 3 37% Basic Materials DOUGLAS

 Ligand Pharmaceuticals Incorporated 2 8 2 25% Healthcare FL Jupiter